gmirsky/rke2-cluster/README.md

 cd helm
 ```

-Deploy the test application using Helm:
+Deploy the application using the following command:

 ```bash
 helm install --create-namespace \